 When the United Auto Workers and General Motors signed the “Treaty of Detroit” in 1950–the most influential labor contract of the 20th century–a job was something you did full-time for your whole life for a single company, and the arrangement came with generous health, unemployment, and pension benefits (not to mention guaranteed wage increases).
 Workers had to give up their independence and turn up at the same place every day at the same hours, but they were rewarded with a ticket to middle-class comfort.

 Now such jobs are growing scarcer.
 Through Ray Kroc’s hamburger franchises, the growth of temp agencies like Kelly Girl (now Kelly Services), and particularly the outsourcing boom of the 1980s and 1990s, companies have found numerous ways to take “non-core” workers off their books and reduce their costs.
 Since job training works, why don't we have more of it?
 It's easier to hate Mexico and China.
 America's persistent problem: Not enough skilled workers - Aug.
 7, 2015.
 On the surface, that's a good thing.

 It means employers are hiring and the economy is growing.
 Deeper down though, a high number of job openings raises red flags because it means companies aren't finding the right people to fill the jobs.
+It signals a persistent problem in America's economy: the skills gap.
+Vacant jobs can cost companies hundreds of dollars a day in lost profits, research shows, and ultimately the job skills gap hurts America's economic growth.
 Cookies are Not Accepted - New York Times.
 Developing Workers: Community-based Job Training Brings Families Out of Poverty.
 As community development corporations (CDCs) strive to develop comprehensive strategies to help individuals and families in their communities, they are increasingly turning their attention to job training and placement programs, finding that living-wage jobs are critical to the health of every aspect of a community.